Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 > [!CAUTION]
 > The `block` format is not available on the Neo4j Community Edition (CE).
-> You can be impacted at any time in the feature if you plan an upgrade of an existing database
+> You can be impacted at any time in the future if you plan to upgrade an existing database
 > from the Neo4j Community Edition (CE) to the Neo4j Enterprise Edition (EE).

 The new `block` format is compatible with Linkurious Enterprise, but migrating an existing database to